luzh/nvscope/README.md

-# Automated Recovery Testing Tools for NVMM Applications
+# Analytics and Recovery Testing Tools for NVMM Applications

 Description.